iphan/system-metrics-service/README.md

 ```

 _Note_:
 > My personal laptop is using M1 Chip, so the all the docker images used are for `ARMv8 64-bit` architecture.
-If your machine is not using this architecture, please update the images accordingly.
+If your machine is not using this architecture, please update the images accordingly in the `Dockerfile` and `docker-compose.yml`.

 ## How to run unit tests?
 ```bash